buildtesters/buildtest/docs/contributing/regression_testing.rst

 There is a coverage configuration file `.coveragerc <https://github.com/buildtesters/buildtest/blob/devel/.coveragerc>`_ located in root of buildtest that is read by **coverage** utility.
-The `buildtest/tools/unittests.py <https://github.com/buildtesters/buildtest/blob/devel/buildtest/tools/unittests.py>`_  script will collect coverage details upon completion of regression test which is equivalent to running `coverage run -m pytest` but we make some additional checks when running the script.
+The `buildtest/tools/unittests.py <https://github.com/buildtesters/buildtest/blob/devel/buildtest/tools/unittests.py>`_  script will collect coverage details upon completion of regression test which is equivalent to running ``coverage run -m pytest`` but we make some additional checks when running the script.

-If you want to view the coverage details locally in a browser you can run: ``coverage html`` which will write the coverage report to directory **htmlcov**.
+If you want to view the coverage details locally in a browser you can run ``coverage html`` which will write the coverage report to directory **htmlcov**.
 You can open the file ``open htmlcov/index.html`` and it will show you a summary of coverage results that you would see from codecov.
 Shown below is a preview of coverage report that you would see after running your regression test.